 For fully-funded partnerships, this is the most common and simplest form of project assignment.
 As the RSE is funded in alignment with a single project, that project is the sole focus of the RSE’s effort.
 As such, there is no need for a process to request, review and select new projects.
 Occasional project check-ins and regular communication are still important to ensure project goals are being met.

 Occasionally, an RSE will take on a project by direct request or through a meeting.
-Together with the RSE group leadership and/or the partner representative they manage the commitment and timeline.
-While this model advantageously allows for flexibility and autonomy of the RSE, maintaining this model increases difficulty with predicting workloads which challenges the ability to advertise to potential PIs, and can lead to an overwhelming amount of “walk-ins” and requests.
+Together with the RSE group leadership and/or the partner representative, they manage the commitment and timeline.
+While this model advantageously allows for flexibility and autonomy of the RSE, maintaining this model increases difficulty with predicting workloads which challenge the ability to advertise to potential PIs and can lead to an overwhelming amount of “walk-ins” and requests.